jsiek/arete/README.md

    error.

-2. If the current runner's context is a value context, read from memory using the identifier's address (from the current environment) according to the current runner's context.
+2. If the current runner's context is a value context, read from memory using the identifier's pointer (from the current environment).
+If the current runner's context requests duplication, let `result` be a duplicate of the value in memory, taking the percentage specified by the identifier's pointer.
+(A temporary.)
+   Otherwise, let `result` be the value in memory.
+(Not a temporary.)

 3. Otherwise the current runner's context is an address context.
-If it is with duplication, then let `result` be a duplicate the identifier's address (from the current environment) at 100%.
-If the context is without duplication, then the `result` is the identifier's address (from the current environment).
+   Return the identifier's pointer.
+(Not a temporary).

 4. Instruct the machine to finish this expression with the `result`.